gpstar81/GPStar-proton-pack/OPERATION.md

 **Toggle Switch Behavior**

-- While in 1984/1989 modes:
+- While in 1984/1989 theme modes:
 	- Bottom right switch turns on the vent light and plays the wand power up sound.
 	- Top right switch plays a single beep sound.
-- While in Afterlife mode:
+- While in Afterlife theme mode:
 	- Bottom right switch turns on the vent light and the wand plays a ramp up sound.
  	- Top right switch turns on the looping beeping sounds.